 Staff and Contact Information

-The PASS Office will be working remotely from May 10, 2021 to August 2, 2021.
-The professional staff will be available by appointment for virtual meetings.
+In an effort to continue connecting with you, the professional staff will be available by appointment for both in person and virtual meetings.
 Please email the professional staff to schedule an appointment.

 Director of Academic Support Services